 - Authorizer: Allow the user to grant permissions to other users.
-This permission allows the user to change their own permissions. - User: Allow the user to create new users, unlock and reset passwords for nonadministrative users. - Help Desk: Allow the user to unlock and set passwords for non-administrative users. - Appliance: Allow the user to edit and update the appliance and to configure external integration settings, such as email, SNMP, Syslog, Ticketing, and Approval Anywhere. - Operations: Allow the user to reboot and monitor the appliance. - Auditor: Allow the user read-only access. - Asset: Allow the user to add, edit, and delete partitions, assets, and accounts.
+This permission allows the user to change their own permissions. - User: Allow the user to create new users, unlock and reset passwords for non-administrative users. - Help Desk: Allow the user to unlock and set passwords for non-administrative users. - Appliance: Allow the user to edit and update the appliance and to configure external integration settings, such as email, SNMP, Syslog, Ticketing, and Approval Anywhere. - Operations: Allow the user to reboot and monitor the appliance. - Auditor: Allow the user read-only access. - Asset: Allow the user to add, edit, and delete partitions, assets, and accounts.

-Safeguard for Privileged Passwords 6.0.10 LTS Administration Guide • Security Policy: Allow the user to add, edit, and delete entitlements and polices that control access to accounts and assets.
+• Security Policy: Allow the user to add, edit, and delete entitlements and polices that control access to accounts and assets.